Digital Solutions Specialist, KiwiRail

-“For my doctoral research, I’m looking at how disseminated content on short text microblogs can be leveraged in the generation of user-representative profiles for non-lurkers on such platforms.
+“For my doctoral research, I was looking at how disseminated content on short text microblogs can be leveraged in the generation of user-representative profiles for non-lurkers on such platforms.

-“Using machine learning, I’m able to extract representative profiles for such users to help in the design of related third-party content recommender systems that factor the nature of content and data dissemination patterns on such platforms.”
+“Using machine learning, I was able to extract representative profiles for such users to help in the design of related third-party content recommender systems that factor the nature of content and data dissemination patterns on such platforms.”

-Herman’s PhD research is supervised by Dr Muhammad Asif Naeem from the AUT Data Science Research Group, which is part of AUT’s School of Engineering, Computer and Mathematical Sciences.
+Herman’s PhD research was supervised by Dr Muhammad Asif Naeem from the AUT Data Science Research Group, which is part of AUT’s School of Engineering, Computer and Mathematical Sciences.

 Supported to thrive

-He has enjoyed studying in such a friendly and supportive environment, says Herman who expects to complete his PhD in early 2021.
+He enjoyed studying in such a friendly and supportive environment, says Herman graduated with his PhD in mid-2021.

-“As a PhD candidate, I have access to the resources I need to succeed, including access to software, hardware, office space and to almost every journal.
-I’m also financially supported by AUT through a departmental tuition fee scholarship.”
+“As a PhD candidate, I had access to the resources I needed to succeed, including access to software, hardware, office space and to almost every journal.
+I was also financially supported by AUT through a departmental tuition fee scholarship.”

 Herman would highly recommend postgraduate study in data science to other students.